Evelyn Evelyn (album)

 Evelyn Evelyn is the debut studio album by the fictional musical duo Evelyn Evelyn, created and portrayed by Amanda Palmer and Jason Webley.
 Released on March 30, 2010, it is a concept album about the lives of the titular Evelyn and Evelyn Neville, a pair of conjoined twin sisters.

 A worldwide tour/stage presentation in support of the album was planned for the spring and summer of 2010, including stops in New York City and London.

 Background and overview

 Evelyn Evelyn are a fictional musical duo created and portrayed by American musicians Amanda Palmer and Jason Webley.
 The duo consists of Evelyn and Evelyn Neville, a pair of conjoined twins said to have been discovered in 2007 by Palmer and Webley.
-Evelyn Evelyn is concept album about the sisters' lives.
+Evelyn Evelyn is a concept album about the sisters' lives.